 Many of you will be used to growing plants from seeds so growing sunflowers should not prove difficult.
 Hopefully what follows will be common sense.
 For the best results please read the instructions carefully.
-If you are having particular problems please contact Mick Eaton at michael.eaton@leicester.gov.uk

 Many students find growing something from seed highly rewarding and this should be encouraged so that they can fully engage with the learning experience.